-INS TRUCTIONS TO PHYSICIANS ; 1. .
+INS TRUCTIONS TO PHYSICIANS: 1.
 Clearly mark on reverse whether you are making an Initial, Treatment Plan, or Progress Report.
-2. When making an Initial Report or Treatment Plan Report, ask employee to complete Sections 1 and 2.
-You should complete Sections 3 and 4.
-3. When making a Progress Report, complete Items 1, 3, 6, 7, 8 and 9 of Section 1 (you may complete additional items for your own convenience) and Section 4.
-4. A Treatment Plan IS REQUIRED ONLY if you treat the injured worker MORE OFTEN than provided in the following chart: 1st MONTH 3 treatments per week 2nd & 3rd MONTHS 2 treatments per week 4th & 5th MONTHS 1 treatment per week 6th THRU 12th MONTH 1 treatment per month 5.
-Within 14 days after each treat days, you may report all treatn reat the employee more frequen tly than once every 14 6.
-Send your billing only to the er mployer/insurer; the Board doe es not pay medical expenses 3 .
-7. If you need more space than the hat provided on the front of the e form, use the space below.
-8. You may make copies of this f orm.
-9. Late or incomplete reporting m treatment if reports are not sub pensation payments.
-The em nployer/insurer may not be requi red to pay your INS TRUCTIONS TO EMPLOYEE: 1.
-Complete Sections 1 and 2 of the Initial Report.
-2. Naska Workers' Compensation E f the Report of Occupational Inju 42.
-E imployee's Name (Last, First, Middle Ini tial) 43.
+2. When making an Initial Report or Treatment Plan Report, ask c employee to complete Section ons 1 and 2.
+You should comp lete Sections 3 and 4.
+3. When making a Progress Repo and Section 4. rt, complete Items 1, 3, 6, 7, 8 3 and 9 of Section 1 (you may complete additional items for your own convenience) 4.
+A Treatment Plan IS REQUIRE D ONLY if you treat the injure d worker MORE OFTEN than provided in the following char t: 1st MONTH 3 treatments per week 2nd & 3rd MONTHS 2 treatments per week 4th & 5th MONTHS 1 treatment per week 6th THRU 12th MONTH 1 treatment per month 5.
+Within 14 days after each treatment days, you may report all treatment at the employee more frequen tly than once every 14 6.
+Send your billing only to the em ployer/insurer; the Board doe s not pay medical expenses.
+7. If you need more space than the at provided on the front of the form, use the space below.
+8. You may make copies of this fo rm.
+9. Late or incomplete reporting matreatment if reports are not sub- pensation payments.
+The emp loyer/insurer may not be requi red to pay your INS TRUCTIONS TO EMPLOYEE: 1.
+Complete Sections 1 and 2 of the he Initial Report.
+2. The report is NOT a substitute falready done so, immediately co 6101). or your written notice of injury ontact your employer and cor to your employer and the Alamplete Items 1 through 17 of the aska Workers' Compensation E he Report of Occupational Inju Board.
+If you have not ry or III ness (Form 07- 42.
+E mployee's Name (Last, First, Middle Initi al) 43.
 Report Date 44.
-REMARKS (or Treatment Plan continu uation)
+REMARKS (or Treatment Plan continua ation)